FarronF/limerick-council-meetings/meetings/2020/02/11-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 14th January 2020.md

 services within housing developments/estates to ensure planning

-compliance and suitability for taking in charge.---
+compliance and suitability for taking in charge.
+---
 4

 **NOTICES OF MOTION**